guaix-ucm/megaradrp/doc/images.rst

 Master Bias frames
 *******************

-Bias frames are produced by the recipe :class:`~emir.recipes.BiasRecipe`.
+Bias frames are produced by the recipe :class:`~megaradrp.recipes.BiasRecipe`.
 Each bias frame is a multiextension FITS file with the following extensions.

   ===============    =======   ========   =======================